hrs234/ChatMeV2/readme.md

             </application>
             ```
             <small>NOTES: only edit the YOUR_API_KEY</small>
+    - connect your phone with USB
+    - make sure your phone settings of USB debugging is activated
+    - after that open your terminal and type `react-native run-android`
+    - and the application is opened in your phone

   - ## Release

     - make sure your devices is Android
     - Open settings in your phone
-    - find the settings in your phone named `install unknown apps` and allow it
+    - make sure `install unknown apps` is allowed
     - download the application here
     - open in your downloads folder of your phone named `ChatMe-beta.apk` and touch it
     - touch `install` and wait until done